rumenmitov/macroeconomics/pages/Chapter 1 - The Science of Macroeconomics.md

 - **flow variable** #definition
 	- measures quantities over a period of time
 - **gross domestic product (GDP)** #definition
-	- how much goods and services a country produces per year (after accounting for depreciation?)
+	- how much goods and services a country produces per year (after accounting for depreciation)
 	- *real* GDP accounts for inflation i.e. measured in goods instead of currency
 - **exogenous variable** #definition
 	- variable determined outside of the model (*input*)